Jackie Evancho

-Jacqueline Marie Evancho (/iːˈvæŋkoʊ/ ee-VANG-koh; born April 9, 2000) is an American classical crossover singer who gained wide recognition at an early age.
-Since 2009, she has issued a platinum-selling EP and nine albums, including three Billboard 200 top 10 debuts.
+Jacqueline Marie Evancho (/iːˈvæŋkoʊ/ ee-VANG-koh; born April 9, 2000) is an American singer who gained wide recognition at an early age, singing primarily classical crossover covers.
+Since 2009, she has issued nine albums, a platinum-selling EP and two further EPs; three of her discs debuted in the top 10 on the Billboard 200.
 She has also presented three solo PBS concert specials.

 Between 2008 and 2010, Evancho entered talent competitions, sang the US national anthem at a Pittsburgh Pirates baseball game, issued her first album, Prelude to a Dream, and attracted interest on YouTube.
 In 2010, at the age of ten, she gained wide notice with her 2nd-place finish in the fifth season of America's Got Talent.
 With the 2010 holiday release of her O Holy Night EP, Evancho became the best-selling debut artist of 2010, the youngest top-10 debut artist in US history and the youngest solo artist ever to go platinum in the US.
 In 2011, her first full-length album, Dream with Me, debuted at No. 2 on the Billboard 200 chart, and she became the youngest top-5 debut artist in UK history.
 Billboard ranked Evancho the top Classical Albums Artist of 2011.
 Later that year, Evancho released a full-length holiday album, Heavenly Christmas, and became the youngest person ever to give a solo concert at Lincoln Center in New York City as part of her first concert tour.

 In 2012, Evancho released Songs from the Silver Screen, her third top-10 album debut.
 In 2013 she headlined benefit concerts at Carnegie Hall and elsewhere.
-She also appeared in the 2013 Robert Redford film The Company You Keep.
+She also appeared in the 2012 Robert Redford film The Company You Keep.
 Later album releases include Awakening (2014), Someday at Christmas (2016), Two Hearts (2017), The Debut (2019, her eighth consecutive release to reach No. 1 on the US classical albums chart) and Carousel of Time (2022).
-In 2017, Evancho performed the US national anthem at the presidential inauguration of Donald Trump and became the youngest person ever to perform a concert series at Café Carlyle.
+In 2017, Evancho performed the US national anthem at the first presidential inauguration of Donald Trump and became the youngest person ever to perform a concert series at Café Carlyle.
 She has given concert tours in support of each of her studio albums.
 Evancho appeared in 2020 as a contestant on The Masked Singer.
+In 2024, Evancho released a new EP titled "Solla" which contains singles "Behind My Eyes", "Get Out of My Life", and "Consequences".